Azure/communication-ui-library/docs/references/creating-a-release.md

 ## Creating a release through GitHub actions (Preferred)

-1. Trigger the "Release branch - create" GitHub action Enter the branch or tag you are looking to create a release off.
+1. Trigger the "Release branch - Create" GitHub action Enter the branch or tag you are looking to create a release off.
 This will usually be an alpha tag or the main branch.
 1. The triggered GitHub action will bump the package versions, generate the packlet changelogs and put up a PR up into main.
 1. Double check the package versions are as expected.